 The Future of ESG in Architecture

-Since the summer of 2020, environmental, social, and corporate governance (ESG) goals have been a hot topic.
-But how exactly do those terms apply to our industry?
+Environmental, social, and corporate governance (ESG) goals have continued to be a hot topic since emerging in 2020.
+But how exactly do those terms apply to the architecture and design industry?
 And how do we measure our impact and progress towards those goals?

 The idea of ESG — or investing your money to make a positive impact for others — is nothing new.
 Over the last 100 years, it’s been referred by a number of names including “moral capitalism” and “social responsibility.”